pqrkchqps/diehard-dot-fund-school/facilitators_guide/index.md

 <img src="alanna_fringe_s.jpg" alt="Alanna" class="img-left img-200px"/>

-I'm one of the founders of Loomio, and I've been thinking deeply about how it works from a facilitation perspective from the beginning.
+I'm one of the founders of Loomio, and I've been thinking deeply about how it works from a facilitation perspective since the beginning.
 I am not a seminal facilitation expert; I consider myself only a beginner in this craft that one could spend a lifetime honing.

 What I can offer is help translating between the offline and online spaces, as a practitioner in both.
-I've also facilitated a lot of groups who use Loomio.
+I've facilitated a lot of groups who use Loomio, and learned from their experiences.

 You can find out [more about me on my website](http://alanna.space).

 I'm only one person, with one perspective and approach to facilitation, when there are myriad approaches.
 I've tried to bring in a couple other facilitator's voices here, including [Rich](http://richdecibels.com/) from Loomio and Silvia from [EXP](http://exp.agency).
-You'll see their words scattered throughout.